Aérospatiale SA 321 Super Frelon: China

 From December 1975 to April 1977, China took delivery of a batch of 12 SA 321 Super Frelon navalised helicopters.
 These helicopters came in two variants: anti-submarine warfare (ASW) and search and rescue (SAR) versions.
 The Super Frelon was the first helicopter of the People's Liberation Army (PLA) to be capable of operating from the flight deck of surface vessels.

-China has also manufactured a number of Super Frelons locally, where it is known under the designation Z-8 (land-or-ship based ASW/SAR helicopter).
-The Super Frelon remains operational with the PLA Navy as of 2014.

-Since the early 1980s, the Super Frelons have been frequently used by the People's Liberation Army Navy (PLAN) for conducting shipborne ASW and SAR operations.
-For ASW missions, the Z-8 is equipped with surface search radar and a French HS-12 dipping sonar while carrying a Whitehead A244S torpedo under the starboard side of the fuselage.
-The rotorcraft were also used to ferry supplies from replenishment ship to surface combatants, and transport marines from the landing ship to the shore.

-A naval SAR version, designated as the Z-8S, was outfitted with upgraded avionics, a searchlight, FLIR turret and a hoist, made its first flight in December 2004.
-Another rescue variant, furnished with dedicated medivac equipment on board, was also developed for the Navy, designated as the Z-8JH.

-The Z-8A version was developed as an army transport variant and received certification in February 1999.
-In 2001, a pair of Z-8As were delivered to the Army for evaluation, however, it ultimately decided to procure additional Mi-17V5s instead.
-Only a single batch of about six Z-8A were delivered to the Army in November 2002; these still retained the nose weather radar and side floats.
-Starting in 2007, the People's Liberation Army Air Force (PLAAF) also acquired dozens of upgraded Z-8Ks and Z-8KAs for conducting SAR missions; these were equipped with a FLIR turret and a searchlight underneath the cabin, plus a hoist and a flare dispenser.
+China began the localized production of the Super Frelons under license with the help of France in 1976, where it is known under the designation Changhe Z-8.
+On 11 December 1985, the first Chinese-produced Z-8 took its maiden flight, and the second prototype took flight in October 1987.
+The Z-8 was delivered to the PLA Naval Aviation for trials and used for mine clearance, minelaying, and anti-Submarine Warfare with the initial production beginning in the same year.
+On 12 November 1994, the Z-8 was officially certified.

 China has also developed a domestic civil helicopter variant of the Z-8, which is marketed as the Avicopter AC313.
 The AC313 has a maximum takeoff weight of 13.8 tonnes, is capable of carrying up to 27 passengers, and has a maximum range of 900 km (559 miles).

 After the 2008 Sichuan earthquake, Z-8 helicopter production received a massive boost as the event had proved the helicopter's value in humanitarian missions.
-New engine acquisition and design changes were implemented in order to iron out some of known existing issues which had affected the Z-8 for decades.
-The Chinese People's Armed Police ordered 18 Z-8 helicopters; by 2013, at least five helicopters had been delivered, the majority of these having been assigned to forestry fire fighting units.
+New engine acquisition and design changes were implemented in order to iron out some of the known issues that had affected the Z-8 for decades.
+The Chinese People's Armed Police ordered 18 Z-8 helicopters; by 2013, at least five helicopters had been delivered, the majority of these having been assigned to forestry firefighting units.
 During subsequent earthquake relief operations, Z-8 helicopters have been deployed to perform rescue and logistical missions.